Holy Child Catholic School

-Holy Child Catholic School is located at Plaza Amado V. Hernandez in Tondo, Manila, the Philippines.
+Holy Child Catholic School is located at Plaza Amado V. Hernandez in Tondo, Manila, Philippines.
 It sits beside the Santo Niño de Tondo Parish Church.

 History

 During the Liberation Period immediately following World War II, Rt.
 Rev Msgr.
 Jose N. Jovellanos, and four Jesuit priests founded the Tondo Parochial School.
 It was located at the site of the defunct Instituto de Mujeres, where the Manila Cathedral School is now located.
 Classes began on July 2, 1945.

 Later, the school was moved to its location beside the Sto.
 Niño Church, where the Tondo Orphanage used to stand.
 The government began to recognize it as a legitimate school on February 22, 1951.
-The school became a corporation on October 23, 1954, under the name Holy Child Catholic School(HCCS).
+The school became a corporation on October 23, 1954, under the name Holy Child Catholic School (HCCS).
 In 1955, HCCS was granted government recognition for complete secondary and kindergarten courses.
 Then, the school graduated its first high school students.